Nuitka/Nuitka-website/doc/doc/roadmap.rst

    functions.
 It could prepare calls much better, such that they do not come through keyword arguments unnecessarily.

--  Take advantage of ``list.append`` representing nodes that these are in fact compile time constants and generate more efficient code for them, which some of the C implementations could use, examples would be ``str.upper`` where we only call that cached attribute value.

--  Complete ``str`` built-in methods for enhanced results, esp. for compile time optimization.

 -  Add support for ``list`` methods, things like ``append`` really should be optimized as well in the mostly existing operation nodes.